 What does participation in this research involve?

-Before you begin the study, you will be given detailed information about the study medicine, the study, and any other relevant information by research staff.
+Before you agree to the study, you will find detailed information below about the study drug..
 You are encouraged to ask questions until you are sure that you fully understand the nature and requirements of the study.

-If you decide to be assessed for inclusion in the study, before any procedures are undertaken, you will be asked to sign a consent form.
+If you agree to have some tests to see whether the study is suitable for you, you will be asked to sign a consent form.

 You will be participating in a randomised controlled research project.
 Sometimes we do not know which treatment is best for treating a condition.
 To find out we need to compare different treatments.
 Controlled means that we put people into groups and give each group a different treatment.
 The results are compared to see if one is better.
 Randomised means that, to try to make sure the groups are the same, each participant is put into a group by chance (like flipping a coin).

+We will allow sufficient time to review your blood tests results prior to treatment beginning.
 Early in the study, half the participants will receive NP202 1000mg, and half will receive placebo – you have a 1 in 2 chance of receiving NP202 initially.
 A placebo is a medication with no active ingredients.
 It looks like the real thing but is not.
 After completing 4 weeks with the initial allocation, all participants will swap to the opposite treatment – if you received the active treatment initially, you will be swapped to the placebo treatment to complete the study.
 If you received the placebo treatment initially, you will be swapped to the active treatment to complete the study.